 Imail and Umail

-Indiana University undergraduate students have two options for email and other online communication services: Imail (powered by Microsoft) and Umail (powered by Google).
+Indiana University undergraduate students may use Umail (powered by Google) for email and other online communication services.
 Graduate and professional students are also eligible for Exchange accounts.

 Eligibility and creating accounts